 This page gives brief details of some of the crags of Galloway that are less good or less popular.
-We also have a large index page detailing the more important Galloway Climbing areas.
+We also have a large index page detailing more than thirty of the more important Galloway Climbing areas.

 Details of most of these crags can be found in the definitive guidebook - the SMC published "Lowland Outcrops" guidebook.
 A new edition is now being prepared but you may still be able to buy the 2004 edition available from online retailers such as Needlesports

 Star ratings used here are as for the main index.
 Places I have no personal experience of have not been rated, but they may deserve stars.

 Trouble choosing the perfect crag??
 See our Galloway Crag Chooser page for tips about the best venues for serious adventures or mellow barbecues and picnics, and the best venues for an evening trip and worst venues for midgies and loose rock.

 |Balcary Seacliffs||no stars||Loose and scary.
 I wouldn't go there....|

 |The Big Gairy||*||A big rambling overgrown heather and granite mass but not entirely unpleasant.
 Photo here|

 |Burrow Head||Seacliffs at the foot of the Machars, near Whithorn with a reputation for being loose and intimidating.
 They are.
 Check out this picture if you don't believe it...!|

 |Buchan Crag||**||A very small but clean and steep buttress, just north of Loch Trool at grid reference NX421814.
 There is a small crag diagram and description on the Needlesports website here....|